2026 ICD-10-CM Diagnosis Code R30

-R30 - Pain associated with micturition
+Pain associated with micturition

-Long Description: | Pain associated with micturition |
+- Pain associated with micturition

-Status: | Not Valid for Submission |
+- Not Valid for Submission

-R30 is a non-specific and non-billable ICD-10 code code, consider using a code with a higher level of specificity for a diagnosis of pain associated with micturition.
-The code is not specific and is NOT valid for the year 2023 for the submission of HIPAA-covered transactions.
+R30 is a non-specific and non-billable diagnosis code code, consider using a code with a higher level of specificity for a diagnosis of pain associated with micturition.
+The code is not specific and is NOT valid for the year 2026 for the submission of HIPAA-covered transactions.
 Category or Header define the heading of a category of codes that may be further subdivided by the use of 4th, 5th, 6th or 7th characters.

 According to ICD-10-CM guidelines this code should not to be used as a principal diagnosis code when a related definitive diagnosis has been established.

-Specific Coding for Pain associated with micturition
+Specific Coding Applicable to Pain associated with micturition

 Non-specific codes like R30 require more digits to indicate the appropriate level of specificity.
-Consider using any of the following ICD-10 codes with a higher level of specificity when coding for pain associated with micturition:
+Consider using any of the following ICD-10-CM codes with a higher level of specificity when coding for pain associated with micturition:

 Tabular List of Diseases and Injuries

-The Tabular List of Diseases and Injuries is a list of ICD-10 codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.
-The following references are applicable to this diagnosis code:
+The following annotation back-references are applicable to this diagnosis code.
+The Tabular List of Diseases and Injuries is a list of ICD-10-CM codes, organized "head to toe" into chapters and sections with coding notes and guidance for inclusions, exclusions, descriptions and more.

 Type 1 Excludes